Training For A Half Marathon On A Treadmill (Beginners)

 By Simon Gould

 A half marathon is quite a commitment.
 You're going to run 13.1 miles so this will take some training to reach.
-We would recommend only attempting this distance if you've run in one 10k at least or have some months of running under your belt.
-Half marathons may not be the ultimate distance of a full marathon but they are still held everywhere across the country.
-They make a great stepping stone if you want to run a full marathon at some point.
+This plan makes full use of a treadmill and prepares you for the race in 13 weeks.
+Half marathons may not be the ultimate distance of a full marathon, but they are still held everywhere across the country.
+It's a hard but satisfying distance to cover.

 - CT & LCT - This is a cross training day.
 You still need to do a cardio workout but the equipment changes.
 Try an elliptical, bike or swim on these days.
 LCT means a light cross training session to ease you into the long run on Sunday.

 - O - This means try and do this run outside.

 - RP - Run at race pace or faster when you see these initials on a day.
 This will help improve your time.

 |Tue||2 miles O||2 miles O||3 miles O||3 miles O||4 miles O|